dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   * If scheduled through cron, a bash or csh script can be written to set up environment variables to pass into METplus.

-  * If automated via a workflow manager, it is recommended you consider configuring the use cases to run smaller amounts of data
+  * If automated via a workflow manager, it is recommended the user consider configuring the use cases to run smaller amounts of data

 * Where will METplus be run?
 Local machine, project machine, HPC system,